 Membership ceases automatically if a Member moves out of the parish.

 The officers of the management committee – the Chairperson, Secretary, Treasurer – are elected from amongst the duly elected Trustees at a committee meeting following the AGM.
+The Chairperson holds the role for three years.
 Other roles may also be decided at this meeting.

 Non-voting Observers nominated by community groups may also attend and speak at meetings of the management committee, but Observers do not have voting rights at those meetings as they are not Trustees.There is nothing to prevent observers from the community groups also being Members of the charity and eligible to vote at General Meetings.

-Note: The above information is taken from the Memorandum and Articles of Association.
-Any Member wishing to see these in full should contact the Secretary.
+Note: The above information is taken from the Wanstrow_Village_Hall_Memorandum_Articles_of_Association.
+Any Member wishing to see these in full should view the pdf link above.

 Big Lottery Approval

-When the Trustees submitted their End of Grant Report to the Big Lottery in July 2012, this is what Nina Levy, the Funding Officer had to say:
+When the Trustees submitted their End of Grant Report to the Big Lottery in July 2012, this is what the Funding Officer had to say: